The Strata Florida Trust

 Following the purchase of the buildings in 2016 the Trust is carrying forward the aims of the Strata Florida Project under its second objective, creating the basis for the long-term activities which will sustain the buildings conserved and sensitively developed under its first objective.
 The intention is to create a multi-functional Strata Florida Centre/Canolfan Ystrad Fflur which will reflect and respect the historical traditions of the site and its landscapes, whether in the creative arts and skills or in its religious, social and political meanings.
 In particular we wish to hold true to its special spiritual qualities felt by those who visit the site.
 These will have value in the promotion of identity and well-being.
 The Centre will also serve the interests of the local and regional economy through cultural and environmental tourism, as well as engage in the need for relevant skills provision in the community and further afield.
 Behind all of this will be a continuing programme of research which will continue to reveal and increase our understanding of the site's historic importance, now recognised by the World Monument Fund.

 From 2016, the Strata Florida Trust will be moving forward on the project to conserve and develop the buildings, creating a pattern of partnerships and continuing to promote the activities which will sustain it.
-The Strata Florida Centre Project will be run by Claire Deacon as Project Director, reporting to the Trust, while the Strata Florida Research Project will continue to be run in parallel by Professor David Austin with support from Professor Dafydd Johnston of the Centre for Advanced Welsh and Celtic Studies who is also a Trustee.
+The Strata Florida Centre Project will be directed by Professor Austin with eh assistance of Michael Norman, reporting to the Trust, while the Strata Florida Research Project will continue to be run in parallel by Professor David Austin with support from Professor Dafydd Johnston of the Centre for Advanced Welsh and Celtic Studies who is also a Trustee.

-The Trustees are: Professor David Austin (Chairman); Professor Roger Earis (Secretary); John Wildig; Lt-General Jonathon Riley; Professor Elan Closs Stephens; Dr Ann Rhys; Gaenor Parry; Richard Broyd; Professor Dafydd Johnston; Very Revd.
+The Trustees are: Professor David Austin (Chairman); Professor Roger Earis (Secretary); John Wildig; Lt-General Jonathon Riley; Professor Elan Closs Stephens; Dr Ann Rhys; Gaenor Parry; Richard Broyd; Dr Eurwyn Wiliam; Professor Dafydd Johnston; Very Revd.
 Wyn Evans.

 Special Adviser: John Darlington.

-Project Team: Director: Claire Deacon, Nathan Goss, Lowri Goss
+Project Team: Michael Norman, Nathan Goss, Lowri Goss

 The registered address is: Brynteg, North Road, Lampeter, Ceredigion, SA48 7HZ